 The procedure is performed on an outpatient basis at one of our ambulatory surgical centers using local anesthesia and does not require an overnight hospital stay.

 The surgical treatment for cataracts has dramatically evolved over the years.
 Today, a process known as phacoemulsification allows the cataract to be removed through tiny, self-sealing incisions that typically do not require any stitches.
 Microsurgical instruments are used to gently dissolve and remove the cloudy lens.
-Once the lens is removed, a small foldable intraocular lens is inserted and unfolds to replace the cataract.
+Once the lens is removed, a small foldable intraocular lens is inserted and unfolded to replace the cataract.
 These highly advanced IOLs can be either conventional or advanced technology lenses.

 For the past 30 years, doctors have treated cataracts by replacing them with what is called a conventional IOL, which allows you to focus clearly at one distance only.
 Typically, patients would choose to have the doctor aim for the best distance vision with the understanding that glasses would still be needed for close work, and perhaps even for ideal distance vision.